-A mandatory orientation session is held every fall for incoming in-house students and may be held at other times for groups of incoming students to inform them about the facilities and Ph.D., M.A., M.P.S., and M.S. program requirements.
-It is recommended that students not starting in the fall meet with the Assistant Director of Graduate Admissions during their first term.
+A mandatory orientation session is held every fall and winter for incoming students to inform them about student services and opportunities, the facilities and library resources, and Ph.D., M.A., M.P.S., and M.S. program requirements.
 If a student cannot attend the orientation in person, they will be required to view the orientation information posted on NSU's Canvas.
 The program office must be alerted if a student cannot attend the orientation in person.